American Museum of Natural History: Akeley Hall of African Mammals

 Named after taxidermist Carl Akeley, the Akeley Hall of African Mammals is a two-story hall on the second floor, directly west of the Theodore Roosevelt Memorial Hall.
 It connects to the Hall of African Peoples to the west.
 The Hall of African Mammals' 28 dioramas depict in meticulous detail the great range of ecosystems found in Africa and the mammals endemic to them.
-The centerpiece of the hall is a pack of eight African elephants in a characteristic 'alarmed' formation.
+The centerpiece of the hall is a herd of eight African elephants in a characteristic 'alarmed' formation.
 Though the mammals are typically the main feature in the dioramas, birds and flora of the regions are occasionally featured as well.
 The hall in its current form was completed in 1936.

 The Hall of African Mammals was first proposed to the museum by Carl Akeley around 1909; he proposed 40 dioramas featuring the rapidly vanishing landscapes and animals of Africa.
 Daniel Pomeroy, a trustee of the museum and partner at J.P.
 Morgan & Co., offered investors the opportunity to accompany the museum's expeditions in Africa in exchange for funding.
 Akeley began collecting specimens for the hall as early as 1909, famously encountering Theodore Roosevelt in the midst of the Smithsonian-Roosevelt African expedition.
 On these early expeditions, Akeley was accompanied by his former apprentice in taxidermy, James L. Clark, and artist, William R. Leigh.
 When Akeley returned to Africa to collect gorillas for the hall's first diorama, Clark remained behind and began scouring the country for artists to create the backgrounds.
 The eventual appearance of the first habitat groups impacted the design of other diorama halls, including Birds of the World, the Hall of North American Mammals, the Vernay Hall of Southeast Asian Mammals, and the Hall of Oceanic Life.

-After Akeley's unexpected death during the Eastman-Pommeroy expedition in 1926, responsibility of the hall's completion fell to James L. Clark, who hired architectural artist James Perry Wilson in 1933 to assist Leigh in the painting of backgrounds.
+After Akeley's unexpected death during the Eastman-Pomeroy expedition in 1926, responsibility of the hall's completion fell to James L. Clark, who hired architectural artist James Perry Wilson in 1933 to assist Leigh in the painting of backgrounds.
 Wilson made many improvements on Leigh's techniques, including a range of methods to minimize the distortion caused by the dioramas' curved walls.
 In 1936, William Durant Campbell, a wealthy board member with a desire to see Africa, offered to fund several dioramas if allowed to obtain the specimens himself.
 Clark agreed to this arrangement, resulting in the acquisition of numerous large specimens.
 Kane joined Leigh, Wilson, and several other artists in completing the hall's remaining dioramas.
 Though construction of the hall was completed in 1936, the dioramas gradually opened between the mid-1920s and early 1940s.